Logarithmic EW corrections at one-loop: Implementation in

 As before, the cross denotes, that the corresponding propagator has been removed.
-The first digram in \eqref{diag:internal1} results in an \LSC (or \COLL) correction to the hard process $q \bar q \to V_N V_N'$, while the second and third diagrams correspond to \SSC (or \SSSC or full DL) corrections to this hard process.
-The corrections in the second row correspond to \SSC (or \SSSC or full DL) corrections to the hard processes $q \bar q \to V_N \ell'^+ \ell'^- $ and $q \bar q \to \ell^+ \ell^- V_N'$ respectively.
+As for the external ones the internal effective two-point counterterm vertices are helicity-dependent and thus project on the helicity of the combined $\ell^+\ell^-$-current of the external states.
+The diagrams in \eqref{diag:internal1} results in \SSC (or \SSSC or full DL) corrections to the hard process $q \bar q \to V_N V_N'$, while the corrections in \eqref{diag:internal2} correspond to \SSC (or \SSSC or full DL) corrections to the hard processes $q \bar q \to V_N \ell'^+ \ell'^- $ and $q \bar q \to \ell^+ \ell^- V_N'$ respectively.

 We map onto the different resonance topologies based on kinematic projectors $P_{X_i}$ for diagrams with any internal insertions on a state $X_i$, and $\bar P_i= 1-P_{X_i}$ for diagrams without any insertions on a state $X_i$ considering all possible resonant states $X_i$ in a process.
 For these resonance projectors we employ the following kinematic form